ibm-cloud-architecture/refarch-data-ai-analytics/docs/index.md

 Data can and should be used to drive analytical insights.
 But what considerations and planning activities are required to enable the generation of insights, the ability to take action, and the courage to make decisions?
 Although the planning and implementation activities to maximize the usefulness of your data can require some deep thinking, organizations can become data-centric and data-driven in a short time.

 More so than ever, businesses need to move rapidly.
 Organizations must respond to changing needs as quickly as possible or risk becoming irrelevant.
-This applies to both private or public organizations, whether large or small.
+This applies to both private or public organizations, irrespective of size.

 Data and the related analytics are key to differentiation, but traditional approaches are often ad hoc, naive, complex, difficult, and brittle.
 This can result in delays, business challenges, lost opportunities, and the rise of unauthorized projects.